Lancekc83/Eynzo/README.md

 This fork is enhanced for Honda Accords.
 Just plug and play.
-It's  basically stock Openpilot with Honda Sesnsing Features (Spektors)/ Accord 1.5 CAN error fix and some of my modifications.
+I forked this from spektor56 accordtest branch with the CAN error fix for  Accord 1.5 and added some modifications.

 URL install https://smiskol.com/fork/eyezenheim/Spektor_Eisenheim-0.8.5